Amasirat/Obsidian/PHP.md

 const MY_WEBSITE_URL = "https://amaweb.ir";
 ```

-define can not be used while defining varaibles in classes.
+define can not be used while defining varaibles inside classes.

-These are the control structure syntax.
+These are the control flow structure syntax.

 ```php
 do { // do-while